Shreyash399/netflixclone/README.md

 # netflixclone
-its is a netflix clone made sing html and css
+its a netflix clone made sing html and css